AHMED-ALTAKROURI/AIQ_Churn/README.md

-The focus of this directory is performing experiments on different classifiers to choose from for Churn Prediction problem.
-There are additional work might be done for predicting outliers, Bayesian Modeling, feature imputation, imbalanced sampling.
+The focus of this directory is performing experiments on different classifiers to choose for Churn Prediction problem, There are additional work might be done for predicting outliers, Bayesian Modeling, feature imputation, imbalanced sampling.